my-devices/sdk/README.md

-# The macchina.io REMOTE SDK
+# The macchina.io REMOTE SDK and Tools

 ## About macchina.io REMOTE